Commonly Asked Questions About Divorce in Illinois

 What is the difference between divorce and legal separation in Illinois?

 The ending of a marriage is a “dissolution of marriage” and is commonly referred to as a divorce.
 It ends a marriage and allows the parties to marry again; a legal separation does not.
 In both divorce and legal separation cases, the parties may request orders for child and/or spousal support, custody and visitation, domestic violence restraining orders, etc. Legal separation may be preferable for couples wishing for a legal separation to live apart and not decide all the issues in their case except for some.
+Legal Separation is very uncommon and may not exist much longer.

 What are the grounds for divorce in Illinois?